 Caye Caulker is a great base from which to go snorkeling.
 At Shark And Ray Alley you can, as the name suggests, swim with nurse sharks and southern sting rays.
 There are also several marine reserves in the area with protected reefs where you can see lots of tropical fish.
 There are also tours from Caye Caulker to a manatee reserve near Belize City.

 There are no cars on Caye Caulker, just a few of these little golf carts.

 My time in Belize was relatively limited, so I can’t recommend much based on personal experiences beyond Caye Caulker.
-However, here are some other avenues for your trip research:
+However, there are tons of things to do in belize, and here are a few places and activities you can research: